Fiat CR.42 Falco: North Africa

-On 8 August 1940, in an aerial duel between comparable rivals, a flight of 16 CR.42s from 9° and 10° Gruppi of 4° Stormo were "bounced" by 14 Gladiators of No.80 Squadron RAF over Gabr Sàleh (about 65 kilometres southeast of El Adem and 35 kilometres east of Bir El Gubi).
+On 8 August 1940, in an aerial duel between comparable rivals, a flight of 16 CR.42s from 9° and 10° Gruppi of 4° Stormo were "bounced" by 14 Gladiators of No.80 Squadron RAF over Gabr Sàleh (about 65 km southeast of El Adem and 35 km east of Bir El Gubi).
 Four of the CR.42s were shot down while four more were force-landed and later recovered.
 In return, the Italian pilots claimed to have downed five Gladiators in the dogfight (three shared amongst the pilots of 10° Gruppo and two shared by the 73^{a} Squadriglia pilots) along with two probables (the 90^{a} Squadriglia’s Diary reported six victories), with two Gladiators actually lost (one pilot for each side was killed in action), but the combat was a nasty day for the best unit fielded in North Africa.
-4° Stormo was the mainstay of Italian fighter force in Africa, and its 73^{a} Squadriglia was the best unit, yet that day lost five CR.42s (included the ones eventually recovered).
+4° Stormo was the mainstay of Italian fighter force in Africa, and its 73^{a} Squadriglia was the best unit, yet that day lost five CR.42s (including the ones eventually recovered).
 That air combat highlighted the advantages of the Gladiator over the CR.42, especially radio equipment that could permit coordinated attacks, and the Gladiator's superior low altitude overall performance, with a markedly superior horizontal manoeuvrability over the Falchi.

 The Gladiator was viewed as being superior to the Fiat in regards to its combat equipment also.
 The 12.7 mm Breda-SAFAT could fire an effective explosive bullet, but the Gladiator's Brownings were able to shoot 2.5 more rounds per second than the synchronized Italian machine guns.
 However, the CR.42 was capable of superior performance; it was much faster at about 3000 ft thanks to its smaller wing area, constant-speed propeller and the superior power of its engine, which could provide up to 960 hp for short periods at emergency rating.
 The overall exchange ratio between CR.42 and Gladiator is difficult to assess, but Håkan Gustavsson and Slongo rated the Gladiator with an advantage about 1.2–1.9:1.